Johnnyboi9907/WeightCalculator/README.md

 - Troubleshooting in the fxml files due to errors
 - Created the getters and setters for the main screen controller
 - Implemented the object display method
-- Implemented the event handling for the clear scale and reset buttons in the Menu option of the menu bar
-- Event handling for return button
-- Implementation of logic to disable actions if certain requirements weren't met
-- Implemented some of the logic regarding the images in the display

 **Notes**